rafaelcmm/5am-dev/content/blog/hello-world-its-5-am/index.md

 So, since I don't want to spend much time here, I choose a simplest stack I could think of to develop this blog fast and share my knowledge and opinions.

-To do what I did here, you must know these acknowledgements below.
+To do what I did here, you must know these acquirements below.
 I will list it and point where do you need to go to learn about it

 1. React (And by that, HTML, Javascript...) [here](https://pt-br.reactjs.org/)